CAA381/hands-on/exercises/A2/README.md

 * Now you see all currently running pipelines of your timesheet job.
 To inspect the status of your first pipeline run, click on build run `1`<br>
 ![](../../images/a/timesheet-branch.png)

 Welcome!
 This is the SAP Cloud SDK pipeline in action.
 On top you see the graph visualization of the pipeline gaining shape as the execution progresses.
-Each bubble in the pipeline graph belongs to a pipeline stage and all stages that are shown on a vertical line are executed in parallel.
+Each bubble in the pipeline graph represents a pipeline stage and all stages that are shown on a vertical line are executed in parallel.
 If you want to understand what's happening in a specific stage, just click on the bubble and inspect the logs shown below the pipeline graph.

 > Note: In our experience, the Jenkins Blue Ocean pipeline view has the tendency to get stuck, often after the end of a stage.
 Refreshing the browser (press `F5`) helps in such cases to show the latest state of pipeline execution.

 ![](../../images/a/pipeline-initial.png)

 > Note: Your first build run will usually take quite some time because the pipeline needs to fetch many project dependencies from the internet.
-However, thanks to the smart and transparent download cache, follow-up builds will run significantly faster because dependencies will then be resolved locally.
+Fortunately, thanks to the smart and transparent download cache, follow-up builds will run significantly faster because dependencies will then be resolved locally.

 While the pipeline executes, let's get a better understanding of what's going on.
 The automated pipeline is our primary tool facilitate a quick flow of work from commit to production - because only productively deployed code is good code.
 Sounds risky?
 That's why it also acts as a quick feedback giver - because we only want well-working code to be deployed to production.